NovakVed/NovakVed/README.md

 #### 🔭 I’m currently working on...

-Refining my portfolio to showcase impactful projects and skills in React, Flutter, and Spring Boot, tailored for my next career move.
+Refining my portfolio to showcase impactful projects and skills in Angular, Spring Boot and Quarkus, tailored for my next career move.

 When I’m not coding, you’ll find me shooting hoops, exploring the latest tech trends, or enjoying the natural beauty of the Croatian coast. 🏀 📖 🌊